0xTamil/awesome-low-level/README.md

 Learning additional systems languages exposes you to different approaches to memory management, abstraction, performance, and low-level programming.

-We recommend starting with the procedural languages above because they provide a more direct continuation from C. However, if you're interested in different programming paradigms, experimenting with non-procedural systems languages can be a great way to expand your understanding of low-level programming.

 ---

 # Getting Started

 ## Circuits & Electronics

-> Learn the fundamentals of electronic circuits, digital logic, and the physical principles that make modern computing hardware possible.

 - **[MIT OpenCourseWare: Circuits & Electronics](https://ocw.mit.edu/courses/6-002-circuits-and-electronics-spring-2007/)**: A university-level introduction to circuits, electronics, and the fundamental concepts behind electrical and digital systems.

 ## Computer Fundamentals

-> Learn how computers represent information, execute instructions, manage memory, and combine hardware and software to run programs.

 - **[The Hidden Language of Computer Hardware and Software](https://charlespetzold.com/code/)**: An introduction to how computers work, starting from simple communication systems and building toward modern computer architecture.
 - **[Exploring How Computers Work](https://www.youtube.com/watch?v=QZwneRb-zqA)**: A visual introduction to the major components and internal processes of a computer.